Year 2000

 The “Antibiotic Treatment for Cystic Fibrosis” (69 pages) is now being printed and soon will be sent to all major CF Centres and CF clinics in the UK.

-Jan.
-19th.
+19. 1.
+2000.
 Seminar “The Next Ten Years in CF care” at the Royal College of Physicians, Regents Park

-This meeting was organised by Professor Nick Bosanquet, Professor of Health Policy at Imperial College London.
-It was a good meeting chaired by Professor Duncan Geddes, of the Brompton, and attended by many of the clinicians involved in CF care.
-Unfortunately, there were few managers there so the speakers were often talking to the converted.
+Overall it was a good meeting chaired by Professor Duncan Geddes, of the Brompton Hospital, and attended by many of the UK clinicians involved in CF care.
+Unfortunately, there were few hospital managers there so the speakers were often talking to the converted.
 Nick Bosanquet is supportive of CF care in the broadest sense and has agreed to attend the CF Trust workshop in London on neonatal screening on 20th.
-Two managers appeared with us on the panel but really said nothing new.
-The most senior had been “in oil” until recently but was now “getting to grips with the NHS”.
-It surprises me how of our captains of industry seem to move from one senior job to another; usually the functions of the new organisation having a little or nothing to do with that of their previous job.
-I’m afraid it doesn’t work with the NHS and it is very irritating for those of us working for a lifetime in the NHS.
-I know that even the NHS senior executive has just resigned before his contract expired, it is said “to seek new challenges in academia” – the NHS is not a sufficient challenge?
+At this meeting two managers appeared with us on the panel but really said nothing new.
+The most senior manager had been “in oil” until recently but was now “getting to grips with the NHS”.
+It surprises me how of our captains of industry seem to move from one senior job to another; usually the functions of the new organisation having a little or nothing to do with that of their previous job!.
+I’m afraid it doesn’t seem to work with the NHS and it is very irritating for those of us working for a lifetime in the NHS.
+I know that even the NHS senior executive has just resigned before his contract expired, it is said “to seek new challenges in academia” – as if the NHS is not a sufficient challenge?

-Prof. Nick Bosanquet
+Nick Bosanquet

 • The NHS to develop contracts with the private sector for elective non-emergency treatment and focus on more serious disorders